 In turn, dogs can sense our anger and respond to this with apparent shame or guilt.
-This can present as various stress signals and submissive behaviors, including cowering, flattened ears, a tucked tail, and “sad eyes” (which seem designed to work on humans, don’t they?)
+This can present as various stress signals and submissive behaviours, including cowering, flattened ears, a tucked tail, and “sad eyes” (which seem designed to work on humans, don’t they?)

 When Dogs Change their Behavior

 Now, let’s look at another scenario.
 Your dog dug into the garbage and dragged it throughout the house.
 He got trouble when you arrived home.
 Since that time, he hasn’t been in the garbage.